bveldhuyzen/bolus-sim/README.md

     Reverse correction
         adjusts a meal bolus when current BG is lower than target BG (see $DEVICE manual) use 1 for on, use 0 for off

+The following status entries are requested from the user:

     Current BG
         your current blood glucose level